GhostWriters/DockSTARTer/docs/apps/bitwarden.md

 management service that stores sensitive information such as website credentials in an encrypted vault.

-Vaultwarden is an alternative implementation of the Bitwarden server API written in Rust and compatible with upstream [upstream Bitwarden clients](https://bitwarden.com/#download), perfect for self-hosted deployment where running the official resource-heavy service might not be ideal.
+[Vaultwarden](https://github.com/dani-garcia/vaultwarden) is an alternative implementation of the Bitwarden server API written in Rust and compatible with upstream [upstream Bitwarden clients](https://bitwarden.com/#download), perfect for self-hosted deployment where running the official resource-heavy service might not be ideal.

+DockSTARTer uses the Vaultwarden image to create a Bitwarden container.

 ## Install/Setup

-When installing the Vaultwarden container, the installer will install under `appdata` directory as the root user, however once it is installed you can change the owner/group of it to whatever is required
+When installing the Bitwarden container, the installer will install under `appdata` directory as the root user, however once it is installed you can change the owner/group of it to whatever is required